 Click the Flu Shot Consent Form above to complete.
-Forms will also be avaiable at clinic location.
+Forms will also be available at clinic location.
 Completed paperwork can be printed out and brought with you to your appointment.
-All flu shots are by appointment-only for adults and and children 6 months and older.
+All flu shots are by appointment-only for adults and children 6 months and older.
 Call 740-399-8008 to schedule.

 Medicaid, Medicare and most forms of insurance will be accepted for payment.
 Otherwise, the cost is $35 and can be paid in cash or by check (made out to Knox Public Health).
 Attendees will need to bring ID and medical/insurance card.

 What is Seasonal Influenza?

 Seasonal influenza, also known as the flu, is an illness that causes fever, headache, tiredness, cough, sore throat, nasal congestion and body aches.
 It is usually spread from person to person by coughing and sneezing.
 Flu season in Ohio can begin as early as October and run as late as March.
 However, it is not uncommon for sporadic cases to appear all year long.